-Even Evil Has Loved Ones: He is horrible with his son, but he does show alarm when Carny has seemingly been sent to the Fire Civilisation Realm, and he does negotiate to save him from the Choten later, so he has to care to some extent.
+- Even Evil Has Loved Ones: He is horrible with his son, but he does show alarm when Carny has seemingly been sent to the Fire Civilization Realm, and he does negotiate to save him from the Choten later, so he has to care to some extent.

 A bully who picks on Ray.
 Who just so happens to be the son of San Campion's Mayor, Alex.
 He and his dad don't have the best of father/son relationships.

 - Bait the Dog: In episode Brainjacked It looks like he change when he stop one of his friends from bullying a student, but it turns out he only pretends to have changed, and later in the episode he ask for his dueling gauntle back saying he can help but choose to just run away.